Canop/broot/website/docs/common-problems.md

 # Those aren't my colors

-Broot's initial colors ensure that everything is readable whathever your settings.
+Broot's initial colors ensure that everything is readable whatever your settings.
 But you may want to have something more similar to your usual terminal colors, or maybe to define the whole skin.

 * [changing the skin](../skins/)